-I’ve recently rediscovered the joy of reading actual books; not audio books, not e-books on a screen — real paper & ink books.
+I’ve recently rediscovered the joy of reading actual books; not audio books or e-books – real paper & ink books.
 With this rediscovery came a visit to one of my past favourite bookshops in Dublin, Chapters.
-As soon as I walked in the door and smelled the slightly musky scent that books have, a million good memories came flooding back.
+As soon as I walked in the door and smelled the slightly musky scent that the best books have, a million great memories came flooding back.

 If you ask anyone where to get books in Dublin, they’ll mention the biggest book and stationary retailer in Ireland, Eason.
-Eason does have a good selection of books and stationery, but everything is so overpriced, and they usually just do mainstream books.
+Eason has a good selection of books and stationery, but can be overpriced, and they usually just do mainstream books.
 Chapters on the other hand have a huge selection of new and secondhand books at bargain prices.
-Sure, you’ll pay extra for new releases and quality books, but if like me you care more about the words in the book than what it looks like, a few cosmetic issues won’t bother you!
+Sure, you’ll pay extra for new releases and quality books, but if like me you care more about the story than what it looks like, a few cosmetic issues won’t bother you!

 Downstairs is packed full of brand-new books, including usual editions and specialist subjects like sci-fi or LGBTQ+.
 They also have a great selection of cards, stationery and knickknacks like bags and mugs.
-Upstairs is jammed with thousands of secondhand books in reasonably good condition and they start from as little as €0.50.
+The back of the shop is jammed with thousands of secondhand books in reasonably good condition and they start from as little as €0.50.
 You can also bring books in for evaluation and sell them to the shop if you like the offered price.
 They also have a book club in conjunction with my favourite cinema, Lighthouse.
 It’s a haven for book lovers in Dublin.